Explore meaning, significance and celebrations of Gudi Padwa which will be celebrated on March 22 in 2023 across India.

 Beyond the festivities, Gudi Padwa is a reminder of the importance of tradition, culture, and the values that bind us together as a community.
 It is a time to reflect on the past, celebrate the present, and look forward to a brighter future.

-When is Gudi Padwa in 2023?
+Gudi Padwa Date in 2024

 The Hindu calendar has many regional variations, and different parts of India celebrate their new year on different dates.
 Gudi Padwa is celebrated mainly in Maharashtra, Goa, Madhya Pradesh, and the union territory of Dadra and Nagar Haveli and Daman and Diu.